 PROTEIN should be your top priority after surgery.
 With large amounts of weight loss over a short period of time, there will be a large loss of Lean Body Mass (Muscle Mass).
 The more protein you consume, the less Lean Body Mass you will lose.
 Lean Body Mass consumes a lot of energy, so the more Lean Body Mass you have, the faster your metabolism is and the greater your chance of success after surgery.

 Protein comes from animals and some plants.
-Protein from animals is the highest quality, contain 7 grams of protein per ounce, is faster absorbed, contains all the amino acids, and is rich in many highly bioavailable vitamins and minerals (micronutrients) (which are very important after surgery), so protein from animal sources should be the main source of your protein intake.
-Protein from plants is not as quickly absorbed, grams of protein varies from plant to plant, only a few sources contain all the amino acids, contain some vitamins and minerals but in less bioavailable amounts, and are usually higher in Calories.
+Animal proteins, such as eggs, milk, and meat, are complete proteins, which means that they contain all of the essential amino acids that our bodies require.
+They also contain approximately 7 grams of protein per ounce, are absorbed quickly by the body, and are rich in many highly bioavailable vitamins (micronutrients).
+Unless otherwise contraindicated, animal proteins should be your primary source of protein intake.
+Plant-based proteins are not as easily digestible as animal proteins, and grams of protein vary from plant source to plant source.
+Only a few plant-based proteins contain all of the essential amino acids that our bodies require.
+As compared to animal proteins, plant-based proteins contain less vitamins and minerals, and are higher in calories per serving.

-COMPLETE PROTEIN INCOMPLETE PROTEIN More Protein Is per 200 Calc per Calorie (Mor pries) e than Animal: BEEF PORK POULTRY LENTILS GREEN PEAS PUMPKIN Protein) = Less Protein 'our Main Source per Calorie er 200 Calories) es of FISH EGG SHELLFISH MILK SEEDS PEANUTS/ PEANUT BUTTER CORN Lean Beef 33g per 150g (raw) Chicken 33g per 150g (raw) White Fish 30g per 150g (raw) Tofu 12g per 100g CHEESE (COTTAGE CHEESE) MUSHROOMS CHIA SEEDS MILK Plant: QUINOA BUCKWHEAT SOY Tuna 19g per 95g can Milk 10g per cup High Protein Milk 15g per cup Mixed Nuts 7g per 30g TOFU QUORN High Protein Yoghurt 15g per 170g Cheese 9g per 35g Eggs 8g per large egg Legumes 7g per half cup
+COMPLETE PROTEIN INCOMPLETE PROTEIN More Protein s per 200 Cald per Calorie (More ories) e than Animal: BEEF PORK POULTRY FISH LENTILS GREEN PEAS PUMPKIN SEEDS PEANUTS/ PEANUT BUTTER Protein) = Less Protein Your Main Source n per Calorie er 200 Calories) es of EGG SHELLFISH MILK CORN MUSHROOMS CHIA SEEDS Lean Beef 33g per 150g (raw) Chicken 33g per 150g (raw White Fish) 30g per 150g (raw) Tofu 12g per 100g CHEESE (COTTAGE CHEESE) MILK Plant: QUINOA Tuna 19g per 95g can Milk 10g per cup High Protein Milk 15g per cup Mixed Nuts 7g per 30g BUCKWHEAT SOY TOFU QUORN High Protein Yogurt 15g per 170g Cheese 9g per 35g Eggs 8g per large egg Legumes 7g per half cup